 - 1. Park the vehicle on a level surface. - 2.
-With the hood open, remove the protective cover, locate the horizontal indicator and the adjusting screw at the rear of the headlamp assembly.

-3. Use a 4 mm wrench or socket to turn the horizontal adjusting screw until the "0" mark on the yellow dial lines up with the reference mark on the marker (as shown) when viewed directly from above.
+With the hood open, remove the protective cover, then locate the horizontal indicator and the adjusting screw. - 3.
+Use a 4 mm wrench or socket to turn the horizontal adjusting screw until the end of the shaft within the clear tube lines up with the "0" reference mark on the indicator when viewed directly from above.